.png)

 Huangpu is well-served by Shanghai's metro network, and Tianjin Road falls within walking distance of several central line stations.
 The address at 504 Tianjin Road is in a dense commercial block, not a destination dining district, which means the surrounding area is practical rather than scenic.
 Early morning is the natural time for dim sum of this kind, and at the ¥ price tier, the morning service tends to draw regulars who are not there to linger.
 Arriving early on weekdays is advisable; weekend mornings at recognised addresses in this category attract queues that are not easily avoided.

-There is no website or booking number in the current record, which suggests a walk-in format consistent with the pricing tier.
+The restaurant is walk-in friendly.
 This is typical of the category across Shanghai.
 Phone reservations, if they exist, are rarely conducted in English, and the most practical approach is to arrive, assess the queue, and proceed accordingly.

 Know Before You Go